Wiggins scores 40 as short-handed Warriors beat Grizzlies

 TIP-INS

 Warriors: Poole entered averaging 19 points over the past five games, while shooting 54% overall and 46% from 3-point range. … On Feb.
 10, 2017, against the Grizzlies, Green posted the only triple-double without reaching 10 points in NBA history.
-In that game, Green had four points, 12 rebounds, 10 assists and 10 steals. … Warriors coach Steve Kerr said Wiseman and Paschall flew back to the Bay Area on Friday morning.
+In that game, Green had four points, 12 rebounds, 10 assists and 10 steals. … Kerr said Wiseman and Paschall flew back to the Bay Area on Friday morning.

-Grizzlies: Valanciunas had his 25th double-double of the season. … Dillon Brooks was 2 for 10 from the field and is 7 for 30 in the last four games.
+Grizzlies: Valanciunas had his 25th double-double of the season. … Dillon Brooks was 2 for 10 from the field and is 7 for 30 in the last four games. … The back-to-back with Golden State is the second of an NBA-high 11 back-to-backs for the Grizzlies in the second half of the season.

 MORE ON CURRY